I’m so excited about this new program!

 While I have many awesome stories I could share, including my own, what continues to break my heart and pushes me to keep getting the word out, are those that make an attempt at learning intuitive eating, but give up in frustration, insisting it doesn’t “work”.

-I see blog posts, articles and I’ve even seen posts in intuitive eating forums, where those that have not yet seen “results” will publicly declare that intuitive eating caused them to eat more “junk food” or gain 50 pounds.
+I see blog posts, articles and I’ve even seen posts in intuitive eating forums, where those that have not yet seen “results” will publicly declare that intuitive eating caused them to eat more “junk food” or gain a significant amount of weight.
 Even worse, without understanding why these things are happening, they will warn anyone that will listen that intuitive eating doesn’t work and is a waste of time.

 Sure, I know intuitive eating is not a diet.
 I go to great lengths to help my clients understand it’s not even a program.
 It’s not a plan, a system, a project or a method.
 It’s not something that has a beginning or an end.
 It is a journey, a continuous experience that brings challenges and triumphs along the way.
 You have setbacks, but they turn out to be learning experiences that help you move further along your journey.

-My favorite way to describe what intuitive eating is, is the word “practice.”
+My favorite way to describe intuitive eating is by using the word “practice.”
 In a practice, you have days that bring obstacles and other days that flow quite easily.
 The biggest difference between a practice and a “program” or a “system” is in a practice, you expect to have setbacks and you welcome them as much as the triumphs because the learning from setbacks is powerful and motivating.

 Would you beat yourself up in your yoga “practice” if, after learning about headstands, you couldn’t do one perfectly?
 Hopefully not.
 Even if you did, I bet it didn’t send you into days of guilt, shame and negative self-talk.